yagmursabirli/Bill-Api-SE4458-Midterm/README.md

 **📱 Mobile Bill Payment API**
-**SE4458 Large-Scale Systems Design – Midterm Project** This project is ab Invoice Management and Payment System API developed for Mobile App, Banking App and Website, managed with Azure API Management and supported by JWT Authentication.
+**SE4458 Large-Scale Systems Design – Midterm Project** This project is an Invoice Management and Payment System API developed for Mobile App, Banking App and Website, managed with Azure API Management and supported by JWT Authentication.

 **🚀 Architecture Overview**
 This system consists of 5 main components: